adamlamee/adamlamee.github.io/NMC.md

 title: NMC @ UCF
 ---

-# Local Guide to the National Mentoring Community matteing @ UCF
+# Local Guide to the National Mentoring Community meeting @ UCF
 Orlando has great things to offer whether you're interested in craft beer and food, an amazing LGBTQ+ community, live music, or sports.
 I'm an Orlando resident, President of the Florida section of AAPT, and PhysTEC Teacher-in-Residence at UCF Physics.
 FYI: this page is mine and not affiliated with the NMC.

 ## Getting around